MaestroError/go-libheif/README.md

 Please consult the GoDoc documentation for more detailed information about the provided functions and their usage.

+### Credits
+Thanks to @strukturag and @farindk (Dirk Farin) for his work on the [libheif](https://github.com/strukturag/libheif) library 🙏

 ##### ToDo
 - Write usage documentation +
 - Write guide article for module
 - Add contribution section in readme
-- Implement the module in [php-heic-to-jpg](https://github.com/MaestroError/php-heic-to-jpg)
+- Implement the module in [php-heic-to-jpg](https://github.com/MaestroError/php-heic-to-jpg) +
-- Add credits section in readme and update in php-heic-to-jpg
+- Add credits section in readme and update in php-heic-to-jpg +